Cousins throws 3 TDs, Vikings end with 37-35 win over Lions - WHIZ News

 Cousins was 28 of 40 and didn’t throw an interception, finishing with his highest total of yards passing since Sept.
 27, 2018.

-Justin Jefferson had nine receptions for 133 yards, breaking the NFL rookie record for yards receiving set by Anquan Boldin in 2003.
+Justin Jefferson had nine receptions for 133 yards to finish with 1,379 yards receiving, breaking the NFL rookie record for yards receiving set by Anquan Boldin in 2003.

+“He’s a great weapon to have and should be for many years,” coach Mike Zimmer said.

 Detroit’s Matthew Stafford — playing with ankle, rib and thumb injuries — was 20 of 31 for 293 yards with three touchdowns.
 In possibly his last game with the Lions, he threw an interception that led to Dan Bailey’s field goal that put the Vikings ahead 31-23 in the third quarter.